 Yes.
 The Division of Continuing and Professional Education on the University of Massachusetts Amherst campus, in cooperation with some programs, offers a route of admission for those who already have an appropriate bachelor's degree to work toward licensure without having to earn a Master's degree.
 These candidates are post-baccalaureate candidates.
 For more information, please contact the Division of Continuing and Professional Education at (413) 545-0530.

-Graduates from an Educator Licensure Advisory Council (ELAC) approved program submit an application for Massachusetts Licensure to the Massachusetts Department of Elementary and Secondary Education through the Educator Licensure Office.
+Graduates from a Massachusetts Department of Elementary and Secondary Education (DESE) approved program submit an application for Massachusetts Licensure to the Massachusetts Department of Elementary and Secondary Education through the Educator Licensure Office.
 If you have completed all program requirements and are recommended by the program director, the Educator Licensure Officer will recommend you for the appropriate license.
 However, you must also pass the Massachusetts Tests for Educator Licensure in order to obtain licensure from the State.

 Whether or not other states will recognize the credentials earned through an approved licensure program at UMass Amherst depends on the particular state’s licensure/certification requirements.
 To be certain of the credentials required by a particular state, individuals should be in touch with that state’s Department of Education.
 Please note that the initial licensure programs at UMass Amherst are NCATE and NASDTEC approved.